dxfrontier/cds-ts-repository/README.md

 `Parameters`

-- `localeCodeKeys (string)`: A string representing the language code to filter the entries, example `'en', 'de', 'fr', 'ro' ...`
+- `localeCodeKeys (Object)`: An object representing the language code to filter the entries, example `'en', 'de', 'fr', 'ro' ...` and key-value fields of `MyEntity`
 - `fieldsToUpdate (Object)`: An object representing the keys to filter the entries.
 Each key should correspond to a property in the `MyEntity`, and the values should match the filter criteria.

 `Return`